Azure-Samples/agentic-voice-assistant/README.md

 azd up
 ```

->[NOTE!]
+>[!NOTE]
 >Once deployed, you need to authorise the solution to use your M365 email account for the outbound email capability.
 > [Authorise mail access](./docs/mail_authorisation.md)

 ## Architecture

 ![Architecture Diagram](./docs/images/architecture_v0.0.1.png)

 Because the assistant has a modular architecture and powered by Azure Logic Apps, expanding its features is simple.
 You can add new steps and integrations without tearing everything apart.

 ## Contributing